Special price Now!

 Technical Details

-- Integrated Bluetooth for wireless connectivity both in and out of the office
+- A powerful and flexible Pocket PC with enhanced security and wireless features- Integrated Bluetooth for wireless connectivity both in and out of the office

 - All the benefits of the Microsoft Pocket PC 2003 Premium operating system